Sexual abuse and digital media

-At Save the Children, we experience an increasing number of cases involving children and adolescents who have been persuaded to pose in front of a webcam – and later regret having done so.
-In some such cases, the pictures are distributed on the Internet or used to manipulate the victim to participate in further sexual abuse, and eventually to a physical meeting with the abuser.
+At Save the Children, we are experiencing increasing numbers of cases involving children and young people who have been persuaded to pose in front of webcams—and who subsequently regret having done so.
+In some cases, the material is distributed on the Internet, in others it is used as blackmail for further sexual abuse, possibly even involving a physical meeting with the abuser.

 What are the consequences of digital sexual abuse?

 Sexual abuse is traumatizing to a greater or lesser degree, depending on the extent and the circumstances.